Seven Dwarfs Mine Train

 Have you had a chance to ride the Seven Dwarfs Mine Train yet?
-In late May, this ride opened to thrilling reviews and long lines!
-What exactly is this ride going to be like?
-Should you plan an entire trip for this ride?
-How long will lines be?
-We’ll answer some of these questions in our article and review on the Seven Dwarfs Mine Train.
+In 2014, this ride opened to thrilling reviews and long lines!
+What exactly is this ride like?
+How long are the lines for this ride?
+We’ll answer some of these questions in our article and we’ll review the new Seven Dwarfs Mine Train.

-We were there on opening day, which was May 28.
-Previously this ride had been in soft opens for a few weeks, so you’ve likely seen reviews all over the web.
-Our initial feelings are that this ride will be one of the most popular rides in the Magic Kingdom.
-This article will discuss the ride, some history on how the ride came about, and finally, will help you plan to ride this attraction, without waiting long periods of time.
+Without question, our initial feelings are that this ride will be one of the most popular rides in the Magic Kingdom for a long time to come.
+This article will discuss the ride, some history on how the ride came about, and finally, we will give you some tips on how to ride Mine Train, without waiting in line for 60+ minutes.

 When New Fantasyland was announced, the Mine Train was the headliner.
-After all, the Dumbo ride is basically unchanged, and the Little Mermaid ride, while fun, is a kids ride.
-With a 38″ height restriction, it’s a roller coaster your small children can enjoy, and that you’ll find fun too!
+After all, the Dumbo ride is basically unchanged, and the Little Mermaid ride, while fun, is still a kids ride.
+With a 38″ height restriction, the Mine Train is a roller coaster that your small children can enjoy, and that you’ll find fun too!

-From a thrill perspective, it has ranks a bit under Big Thunder Mountain Railroad.
-But the level of detailing is quite amazing.
-The queue area is filled with interactive games and activities.
+From a thrill perspective, its not quite as scary as Big Thunder Mountain Railroad.
+But the level of detail in this ride is quite amazing.
+The queue is filled with interactive games and activities.
 First, there is a video screen where you push gems into mine carts.
 Next there is an activity in which you put your hand under sensors and water comes out in different colors.
 Sound accompanies the water, which is a pretty neat experience.
 But quickly you’ll be whisked into the VAULT, where you’ll find 7 barrels.
-Spin all 7 barrels to show the 7 Dwarfs!
+Spin all 7 barrels at once and Snow White will appear in the middle!

 Don’t forget to look for a surprise visitor just outside the far end of the house!